theacehorsemen/JEE-ADV-PAPER-PREDICTOR/README.md

 # JEE-ADV-PAPER-PREDICTOR
-JEE ADVANCED and MAINS PYTHON PAPER PREDCITOR
+JEE ADVANCED PYTHON PAPER PREDCITOR

 # CAUSE
-We All know that JEE Mains and Advanced are the most difficult and inmportant exam for Future Aspiring Engineers!
+We All know that JEE Mains and Advanced are the most difficult and important exam for Future Aspiring Engineers!
 That's why to make it easy for ourselves we are going to make this an open source project for everyone to contribute!

 # METHOD